Delairea odorata: Ecological impact

 D. odorata has been an invasive species in coastal California since 1892, Hawaii, coastal Oregon, New Zealand and southern Australia (particularly in Victoria).
 The plant will cover shrubs and trees, inhibiting growth, and will also cover ground intensively over a wide area, thereby impeding the germination and growth of native seeds.
 It is toxic to animals who eat it and to fish, where it trails into waterways.

 D. odorata reaches reproductive maturity in two years, and can produce over 30,000 seeds annually.
 In Hawaii, a purposely-introduced species of arctiinid moth (Galtara extensa), for the biological control of Senecio madagascariensis both species originally from Madagascar proved to feed also on D. odorata.

 D. odorata is the host of the ascomycete leaf spot fungus Cercospora delaireae, a species nova first described in 2013.
 It is presently known only from the same South African native range as its host.
 Due to the pathogen's effects especially its leaf spot damage C. delaireae is proposed as a potential biocontrol for D. odorata in its invasive ranges.

 Another organism from D. odorata's native range, the acrolepiid moth Digitivalva delaireae, can also be used as a biocontrol for D. odorata.
 Mehelis et al., 2015 test its food preferences and find it is very selective for D. odorata.
 Because it avoids any vulnerable native plants in California and Oregon it is a good choice specifically to control the infestations there.

 A report originating in California has claimed that, after walking through a thicket of Cape ivy in full bloom at his ranch, a man became lightheaded, fainted and had a seizure.
 Prior to this event, he had had coughing fits whilst trying to eradicate the plant, which had not been in flower at the time.

+The European Union has included it in the list of invasive alien species of Union concern and hence it cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.